YesLuiggy/Roblox-To-Discord/README.md

 # Rohttp

+⚠ Code breaking changes, don't use it for now if you don't want to change your code every single day.

 With Rohttp you can easily use the Roblox Http service and send Discord Rich Embeds.

 Get it here: https://www.roblox.com/library/6313358704/Rohttp